 You may get a little bit of vitamin K2 from leafy greens too.
 This is because small amounts of vitamin K1 get made into vitamin K2 in the gut, but research is still unclear about how much is made.

 Vitamin K2 is also found in small amounts in meats and dairy, especially grass-fed meats.

 This form of vitamin K2 is called MK4 if it is found in meat or cheese.
-Find out more about food vitamin K content here.
+Find out more about food vitamin K content at Weston Price.

 Factors that affect vitamin K2 levels

-The vitamin K family of vitamins is fat-soluble, meaning it absorbs better when eating it with a fatty meal.
+The vitamin K family of vitamins is fat-soluble, meaning it absorbs better when eaten with a fatty meal.

 Vitamin K2 comes in many forms as mentioned above, including MK-4, MK-7 through MK-11.
 These are all found naturally in foods.

 However, there are many factors that can reduce the effectiveness of vitamin K2 in the body, such as:

 - The quality of the food, such as the soil it is derived from changes the amount of vitamin K2 in the food

 - Inadequate vitamin D3 levels in your body reduce the effectiveness of vitamin K2